 The Tool consists of a set of stereotypes of teachers.
 These stereotypes are exaggerated descriptions of how teachers act in class.
 Having a discussion about these stereotypes could help teachers realize how they view talent.

-We now ask your help.
+Now we will ask for your help.
 Please think about your current teacher and note to what extent he/she resembles the following 11 stereotypes.
 Keep in mind that your teacher can resemble more than one stereotype.

 Think carefully about a way to ensure anonymity of students filling in the tool, if you think this is important.
-You could use an online tool which does not require students to log.
+You could use an online tool which does not require students to log their ID.

 The tool is presented in different formats: